Skip to main content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-If you want to find images, audio or video to help with your teaching, learning or research some of the following resources may be of use - many of them include material specially licensed for educational use in Higher Education, others are freely available websites and collections and some provide details of content which may be available to purchase or find in other libraries / archives.
+The following resources can help you find images, audio or video to help with your teaching, learning or research.
+Many of them include material specially licensed for educational use in Higher Education, others are freely available websites and collections and some provide details of content which may be available to purchase or find in other libraries / archives.

 The content in these resources may be subject to restrictions on how it may be used - check the guidance on the access page for the resource or the help pages on freely accessible websites.
-You can also contact your liaison librarian or the Multimedia Manager for advice.
+You can also contact your Academic Liaison Librarian for advice.

 Video, image and sound for all topics